guumaster/guide-to-functional-reactive-programming/README.md

 - What is it
 - Iterable and Observable pattern similarities
-- Asynchronous events as observables
+- Everything viewed as a stream

 ## Real world use cases